 impulsive, emotional reactions.”

-So last year, when I read the tweet, deep down, I thoughts that I wasn’t worthy of love and that it was okay if I could only want the career and the life.
+So last year, meaning during 2020, when I read the tweet, I thought I wasn’t worthy of love and that it was okay if I could only want a career and a life.
 I didn’t say it out loud, but I remember telling this to myself.
 Deep down, I strongly felt that I wasn’t worthy of love because I let my subconscious mind believe in this idea until it became a fact.

 I could only want a career and make a good life for myself, which is in my hands, and I can make it happen if I put my mind to it.
 For the past few years, I have been working on it to have the career and life I deserve, and I am still on my way to making it happen.
 Slowly but gradually!
-But when it comes to love, I always distant myself.
-While in contrast, I read the tweet a few weeks ago, and I didn’t feel the same.
-I read it with the urge and intention that I not only want it all, but I also deserve it all.
+But when it comes to love, I always distance myself.
+While in contrast, I read the tweet a few weeks ago and didn’t feel the same.
+I read it with the urge and intention that I not only want it all but also deserve it all.

 The love, want

-I deserve that even if I haven’t yet crossed paths with so far.
+I deserve that even if I haven’t yet crossed paths so far.
 It is not a finding for love journey; we must love and accept ourselves before committing to anyone.
-Maybe it hasn’t happened yet, but I am now aware that I want it all and can have it all.
-No one should ever limit themselves of what they want or need in this life.
+Maybe it hasn’t happened yet, but I know I want everything and can have everything.
+No one should ever limit themselves to what they want or need in this life.
 Elizabeth Wurtzel once said that ”most folks were just frightened of what love might reveal in any exploration of the meaning of it in our lives”.

 I felt so much resonation because it is mostly the case with this topic and how most people see it from a highly narrow lens.
 People tend to deal with the concept of love aggressively, and it is considered a weak trait when it shouldn’t be.
 We tend to isolate ourselves from a love of any form, and we grew up with a harsh exterior because the world demands it.
 I believe the tweet was a wake-up call to think and reflect on those three concepts.

-I hope to look back and say that I have it all one day.
+I hope to look back one day and say I have it all one day.